amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/4-2-method-parameters.md

 ### Introduction

-Methods become much more powerful when we can send different pieces of information them to affect their behavior.
-The ability to pass information to a method is by using **parameters**.
-A parameter is simply a variable declared in a method signature.
-When we call a method with parameters, we can pass information that gets assigned to those parameter variables.
-The result is a method that can behave dynamically based on inputs passed to it.
+Methods become much more powerful when we can pass specific information to them, allowing them to behave differently depending on the input.
+This is done by using parameters.
+A **parameter** is a variable that is part of a method’s signature and is used to accept values passed into the method.
+These values allow a method to operate dynamically based on the data it receives.

-In the example below, one parameter is declared, `double number`.
-A parameter is just a variable defined in a given context.
-It is scoped to its method, meaning `number` is only accessible inside of `CubeNumber()`.
-Once `CubeNumber()` is finished execution, the value of `number` is deleted.
+When we call a method with parameters, we supply values known as arguments, which are then assigned to the parameter variables.
+In C#, the terms parameter (the variable in the method definition) and argument (the value passed when calling the method) are often used interchangeably, though they refer to distinct parts of the process.

-The number 20 is passed to `number`.
-Data passed to a parameter is called an **argument**.
-Programmers regularly use the terms **parameter** and **argument** interchangably.
-Although they're closely related, they are two distinct things.
+In the example below, the method `CubeNumber()` has a single parameter, double number.
+This parameter is a variable that exists only within the scope of CubeNumber—meaning that number can only be used inside `CubeNumber()` and will no longer exist once the method finishes executing.

-**Example**
+**Example: Single Parameter**
 ```cs
 double CubeNumber(double number)
 {